+Section 27.1 Authorized Revolving Funds.
 There are hereby established in the Town of Medway pursuant to the provisions of General Laws Chapter 44, Section 53E1⁄2, the following Revolving Funds:

-Program or Purpose Authorized Department Receipts Representative or Board to Spend Self-supporting parks and Department of Fees and charges received from permitting recreation services, including Public Services parks, fields, and recreational activities. salaries and benefits Dial-a-ride van service for Council on Aging Fees, charges or donations received in seniors and disabled; shuttle Department connection with transportation services service to Norfolk commuter provided through the Council on Aging rail station, and other necessary and the Greater Attleboro Taunton transportation services Regional Transit Authority (GATRA)
+Program or Purpose Authorized Department Receipts Representative or Board to Spend Self-supporting parks and Department of Fees and charges received from permitting recreation services, including Public Services parks, fields, and recreational activities.

-reimbursement.
+salaries and benefits Dial-a-ride van service for seniors and disabled; shuttle service to Norfolk commuter rail station, and other necessary transportation services Council on Aging Department Fees, charges or donations received in connection with transportation services provided through the Council on Aging and the Greater Attleboro Taunton Regional Transit Authority (GATRA) reimbursement.
 Library printer, copier and fax expenses Library Department Fees or charges received in connection with public use of this equipment.
 Library meeting room Library Department Fees or charges received in connection with public use of meeting rooms.
-Thayer Homestead partial self- support of property, including salaries and benefits Town Administrator Fees or charges received in connection with rental of the facility.
+Thayer Homestead partial self- support of property, including salaries and benefits Town AdministratorMan ager Fees or charges received in connection with rental of the facility.
 Tobacco license compliance inspections Health Department Tobacco license fees Self-supporting food services, including salaries and benefits Council on Aging Director Charges received from food sales.

+Section 27.2 Expenditure Limits.
 Expenditures from each revolving fund set forth herein shall be subject to the limitation established annually by Town Meeting or any increase therein as may be authorized in accordance with General Laws Chapter 44, Section 53E1⁄2.